 LPS are essentially composed of two unique parts: a hydrophilic polysaccharide region linked to a hydrophobic one, termed lipid A. The LPS polysaccharide moiety is divided into several sections: the core oligosaccharide, divided in an inner core and an outer core, and O-chain repetitive elements forming the antigen O.

 LPS molecules are highly immunogenic, inducing a strong immune response from infected organisms.
 While the polysaccharide moiety carries the antigenic determinants (O-chains or core side chains), the lipid A portion is recognized by the innate immune cell receptors (macrophages and dendritic cells), leading to the activation of signaling cascades and resulting in the secretion of pro-inflammatory cytokines, thereby initiating inflammatory and immune defense responses.

 Endotoxins form a family of heterogeneous molecules, whose antigen O greatly differs between bacterial species.
 This structural heterogeneity leads to different biological activities.
 Since bacterial endotoxins can trigger mild to severe inflammatory reactions, their applications are numerous.

 LPS are used for example in the pharmaceutical industry as vaccine antigens to produce vaccines.
 They can also be used to produce antibodies in order to develop in vitro diagnostic tests.
-Some types of slightly immunogenic LPS are also used in cosmetic products for their beneficial effects on skin.
+Some types of slightly immunogenic LPS are also used in cosmetic products for their beneficial effects on the skin.

-LPS-BioSciences also makes its expertise available for cosmetic and agri-food companies by offering services in LPS quantification and elimination; this is for example used to detect and remove LPS contaminating hyaluronic acid or food.
+LPS-BioSciences also makes its expertise available for cosmetic and agri-food companies by offering services in LPS quantification and elimination; this is for example used to detect and remove LPS-contaminating hyaluronic acid or food.